DEALING WITH DOUBTS

 Talking with people, or reading booklets etc, from

 for the experienced Christian.
 Knowledge from another person’s

-may simply conflict with our own beliefs.
+may simply conflict with our own.
 We need to know how to deal

 with this, so that our own faith is not compromised.
 As I

 have written elsewhere, most religions contain some Truth.
 As a

 Christian I obviously believe that Christianity holds more Truth than

 would not be committed to it.
 But, when in tolerance of other

 religions I talk to people with different views, I expect to be